 Tip: Travel to best places in Turkey in ferries; stack up on sunblocks; and hike to places to discover new things.

 One of the best places to visit in Turkey, Cappadocia is the result of a volcanic eruption.
 Explore the place with a horse ride, take an air balloon ride, and don’t forget to sip on Turkish tea.
+It is one of the best cities in Turkey that will leave you in awe of it.

 6. Hagia Sofia